-The Preserve contributes to regional biological connectivity and wildlife movement due to its continuity with surrounding open space and park areas such as the adjacent CDFW Hafen property, and nearby Cleveland National Forest, O'Neill Regional Park, Trabuco Creek corridor, and Central-Coastal NCCP reserve areas, and other nearby open space parcels acquired by OCTA as part of its NCCP/HCP Preserve design.
+The Preserve contributes to regional biological connectivity and wildlife movement due to its continuity with surrounding open space and park areas such as the adjacent O'Neill Regional Park, the Trabuco Creek corridor, and Central-Coastal NCCP reserve areas including Whiting Ranch Wilderness Park, as well as other, nearby open space parcels acquired by OCTA as part of the NCCP/HCP Preserve design.
 The Preserve serves as an important piece of the regional link among open space areas in southern and central Orange County, and Trabuco Creek open space areas.

 The Preserve contains several ridgelines and canyons that provide a variety of travel routes for local wildlife movement.
-Trails on site may also be used by wildlife for travel.
+Trails and access roads on site may also be used by wildlife for travel.
 Movement on site is expected to occur via these features, as well as between the Preserve and contiguous offsite habitat.
-Baseline studies and ongoing Preserve management have documented mule deer (Polioptila californica californica), mountain lion (Puma concolor), bobcats (Lynx rufus), and coyote (Canis latrans) moving across the Preserve.
+Baseline studies and ongoing Preserve management have documented mule deer (Odocoileus hemionus), mountain lion (Puma [Felis] concolor), bobcat (Lynx rufus), and coyote (Canis latrans) moving across the Preserve.

-BonTerra Consulting performed focused surveys for OCTA NCCP/HCP covered species in 2012.
-Special-status wildlife species documented at the Preserve include Cooper's hawk (Accipiter cooperii), coastal cactus wren (Campylorhynchus brunneicapillus), and Yuma bat (Myotis yumanensis).
-Focused surveys for the OCTA covered species will continue to occur approximately every four years.
-The results of the most recent surveys completed in 2021 are reflected in Appendix C, Environmentally Sensitive Lands Maps.
+Special-status wildlife species documented at the Preserve include orange-throated whiptail (Aspidoscelis hyperythrus), Cooper's hawk (Accipiter cooperii), coastal cactus wren (Campylorhynchus brunneicapillus), coastal California gnatcatcher, Yuma bat (Myotis yumanensis), and mountain lion.
+Focused surveys for OCTA NCCP/HCP Covered Species, including coastal California gnatcatcher and bats, were conducted in 2012.
+Additional focused surveys will continue to occur approximately every four years.
+The most recent surveys were completed in 2020 and are reflected in Appendix C, Environmentally Sensitive Lands Map.

 vii.
-Historical Influences: According to the U.S. Forest Service (USFS), the area was inhabited by the Kumeyaay, Luiseño, Cahuilla, and Cupeño Native Americans, who would burn the brushlands along the coast and in the mountains (USFS 2018).
+Historical Influences: According to the U.S. Forest Service (USFS), this area was formerly inhabited by the Kumeyaay, Luiseño, Cahuilla, and Cupeño Native Americans, who would burn the brushlands along the coast and in the mountains.
 Juan Rodriguez Cabrillo arrived in 1542, but the land did not undergo significant change until the late 18th century and the advent of a ranching culture coincided with the establishment of the California missions by Junipero Serra.
 Trabuco Canyon was named in 1769 during a Spanish expedition led by Gaspar de Portolá.
 In 1846, the area became "Rancho Trabuco" under a Mexican land grant.
 In the early 1900s, Trabuco Canyon was the site of a failed tin mine.
 Over this time, the landscape was altered by overgrazing, the invasion of exotic plant species, vegetation clearing, and widespread fire (USFS 2013).